Tilea Campaign Part 29

 Duchess Maria’s forces, combined with Ebino’s impressive defences, must be sufficiently strong to cause even a general of Lord Alessio’s proven ability, commanding a truly mighty army, to hesitate.
 He has built a fortified camp south of the Bridge of Pontremola, said to incorporate the bridge into its boundary.
 Now, apparently, he waits for the army of the VMC.
 Does he know, I wonder, that they are instead lingering here in Remas?

-Having spoken to several seamen of various origins, I have learned that the Sartosans, having already razed Luccini and its villages, defeating its small army in battle and taking the young king Ferronso hostage, then attempted to travel south along the coast.
+Speaking to several seamen of various origins, I have learned that the Sartosans, having already razed Luccini and its villages, defeating its small army in battle and taking the young king Ferronso hostage, then attempted to travel south along the coast.
 Upon their first attempt they had been driven back by the storms, which is when they took the young king, but then upon their second attempt the storm’s sister, with its easterly winds, apparently drove their fleet towards the island of Sartosa.
 Considering they attempted the same southerly course twice it seems plain to me that they were intending to raid the rich realm of Alcente.
-I cannot know for certain but were it not for the storms they would at least have passed that realm.
+I cannot know for certain but were it not for the storms they would at least have passed by that realm.
 Considering their success at Luccini, where they had only to fight a small army, perhaps they believe Alcente will prove just as easy a target what with its main strength, the army of the VMC, camped many leagues away here in Remas.
 As I suggested before, perhaps this is the real reason the army of the VMC has halted?
-General Valckenburgh might be torn between marching north as promised or returning south to protect his realm.
+General Valckenburgh could well be torn between marching north as he promised to do, or returning south to protect his realm.

-It is reported that Duke Ercole, once regent of Luccini and uncle to the captured king, and the condottiere General Marsilio da Fermo (Luccini’s military commander who once served with you, I believe, in the grand alliance army) have arrived together in Portomaggiore, seeking refuge after their defeat at the hands of the Sartosans.
 There they are apparently pressing for Lord Alessio’s assistance in the matter of their kidnapped king.
 They know Lord Alessio well, and perhaps believe him to be fond of the young king, for after all he did attend Ferronso’s crowning.
-Of course, with no army of their own, with Lord Alessio’s army busy in the north and the rest of his forces no doubt ordered to guard Portomaggiore against Sartosan raids, they are asking for a loan in gold to pay the ransom.
+Of course, with no army of their own, with Lord Alessio’s army busy in the north and the rest of his forces no doubt ordered to guard Portomaggiore against Sartosan raids, they seek loaned gold to pay the ransom.
 Oddly, it seems to be the case that they do not know the actual amount of the ransom demand as their previous negotiations were disrupted by the battle.
-I suppose the Sartosans will let them know soon enough, for pirates are hardly known for their patience, nor can I imagine such ruffians enjoy having to keep the young king alive.
+I suppose the Sartosans will let them know soon enough, for pirates are hardly known for their patience, nor can I imagine such ruffians take pleasure in the need to keep the young king alive.

-The mountain dwarfs of Karak Borgo, having driven the last of Boulderguts’ ogres from Campogrotta and Ravola, establishing the Bretonnian nobleman Baron Garoy in the latter and General Mazallini and his Compagnia del Sole in the former, have apparently withdrawn back up the Carraia del Ferro to their mountain fastness.
-It is a widely held opinion among Reman merchants who have had dealings with the dwarfs, that having defeated the ogres and re-seeded civilisation in the neighbouring realms, King Jaldeog expects trade to flourish and goods to flow once more, however the ongoing vampire threat and the appearance of ratto uomo forces in the north make this unlikely, at least for now.
-Perhaps King Jaldeog wanted to give both realms sufficient time to re-establish themselves, so that when the wars finally end, both will be ripe for rich trading opportunities?
-As finishing off the ogres appears to have been the dwarfs’ only intended contribution to the wars, King Jaldeog may now expect the Tilean realms to defeat the vampires.
-Perhaps the resurgence of the ratto uomo, the dwarf’s particularly hated enemy, might prompt him, even force him, to contribute more to the struggle ahead?
+It is a widely held opinion among Reman merchants who have had dealings with the dwarfs, that having defeated the ogres and re-seeded civilisation in the neighbouring realms, King Jaldeog expects trade to flourish and goods to flow once more, however the ongoing vampire threat and the appearance of the uomini ratto in the north make this unlikely, at least for now.
+Perhaps King Jaldeog intended to give both realms sufficient time to re-establish themselves, so that when the wars finally end, both will be ripe for rich trading opportunities?
+As defeating the ogres appears to have been the dwarfs’ only intended contribution to the wars, King Jaldeog may have expected the Tilean realms to defeat the vampires.
+Now, with the resurgence of the rats, the dwarf’s particularly hated enemy, he might be forced to dispatch his army once more down the Iron Road?

-Last of all, I can report that here it is said that you have raised the militia of Verezzo, bolstered their numbers substantially and are currently busied with drilling and exercises, all the better the defend Verezzo from the likes of the duke of Pavona.
-Of course, you know the truth concerning this, and so my words are intended only to make you aware of what is believed in Remas concerning Verezzan affairs.
-If there is anything I can do in your service, as your agent in Remas, then you only have to say and it shall become my foremost endeavour to obey.
+Last of all, I can report that here in Remas it is rumoured you have raised the militia of Verezzo, bolstered their numbers substantially and are currently busied with drilling and exercises, all the better the defend Verezzo from the likes of the duke of Pavona.
+Of course, as you know the full truth concerning this, my words are intended only to make you aware of what is believed in Remas concerning your affairs.

 Your most humble servant